karlseguin/liquid/readme.md

 - split
 - modulo

-The following tags are missing:
+The following tags are missing (all):

 - assign
 - capture